Qwiso/SNHardcorePlus/README.md

 DayNightCycleMultiplier | 1.0 | the rate of time passing
-CraftingCostMultiplier | 1 | a value of 5 would make every blueprint require 5 times more of each ingredient PowerUsedPerCraft | 5.0 | how much power does each item use when crafting HealthRegenerationThreshold | 0.75 | the percentage of FoodMax+WaterMax you must be above before you regen HealthRegenerationAmount | 0.5 | how much hp you regen every 10 seconds while above the regen threshold HealtKitRestoreAmount | 50.0 | 50hp returned per medical kit
+CraftingCostMultiplier | 1 | a value of 5 would make every blueprint require 5 times more of each ingredient PowerUsedPerCraft | 5.0 | how much power does each item use when crafting CyclopsShieldPowerCost | 50.0 | the default consumption of shields. needs more testing CyclopsSonarPowerCost | 10.0 | power cost of the cyclops sonar CyclopsSilentPowerCost | 5.0 | power cost of the cyclops silent mode PlantGrowRateMultiplier | 1.0 | adjust the rate which plants mature MaproomPowerDrainMultiplier | 0.5 | *should be called MaproomPowerCost* HealthRegenerationThreshold | 0.75 | the percentage of FoodMax+WaterMax you must be above before you regen HealthRegenerationAmount | 0.5 | how much hp you regen every 10 seconds while above the regen threshold HealtKitRestoreAmount | 50.0 | 50hp returned per medical kit